-Number of Years Credited Service (2) Present Value of Accumulated Benefit(3) Payments During Last Fiscal Year
+Name (1) Plan Name Number of Years Credited Service (2) (#) Present Value of Accumulated Benefit (3) (\$) Payments During Last Fiscal Year (\$)

-Name (1) Plan Name (#) (\$) (\$)

-John B. Cozzolino PensionPlus 14.75 89,000
+John B. Cozzolino PensionPlus 14.75 101,000

 Supplemental Executive Retirement Plan

-Qualified Supplemental Retirement Benefits 30,000
+Qualified Supplemental Retirement Benefits 32,000

-Daniel A. Halftermeyer (4) 85,226
+Daniel A. Halftermeyer (4) 106,165

-Robert A. Hansen PensionPlus 27.67 634,000
+Robert A. Hansen PensionPlus 27.67 696,000

 Supplemental Executive Retirement Plan

 Qualified Supplemental Retirement Benefits

-- (1) The Company's PensionPlus Plan and Supplemental Executive Retirement Plan were closed to new employees, effective October 1, 1998.
-Dr. Morone and Mr. Polumbo, who both joined the Company after the plans were closed, have no reportable pension benefits and are omitted from the table. - (2) Where noted, credited service is the same as actual service through February 28, 2009. - (3) The values of the pension benefits reported above are the present values of benefits expected to be paid in the future.
-The actuarial assumptions used to determine these values are the same as are used in the Company's financial statements, except that the assumed retirement age for purposes of this table is the earliest unreduced retirement age as defined in the relevant plan.
-Present values are determined as of the Company's measurement date for pension purposes (December 31, 2015).
-(Reference is made to Note 4 of the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015 for a discussion of these assumptions.)
-Each amount assumes that the form of payment will be a single life annuity. - (4) As a non-U.S. employee, Mr. Halftermeyer does not participate in the U.S. PensionPlus Plan, the Supplemental Executive Retirement Plan or the Qualified Supplemental Retirement Plan.
+(1) The Company's PensionPlus Plan and Supplemental Executive Retirement Plan were closed to new employees, effective October 1, 1998.
+Dr. Morone and Ms. Loudon, who both joined the Company after the plans were closed, have no reportable pension benefits and are omitted from the table.

+(4) As a non-U.S. employee, Mr. Halftermeyer does not participate in the U.S. PensionPlus Plan, the Supplemental Executive Retirement Plan or the Qualified Supplemental Retirement Plan.
 Instead, as Mr. Halftermeyer is a French citizen working for a company affiliate in Switzerland, the Company is required by Swiss law to maintain a private pension for his benefit.
 The private pension is purchased through an insurance company.
 The Company's Swiss subsidiary is required to make defined premium contributions.
-The premium paid by the Company in 2015 was CHF 6,789, or \$7,088 using the conversion rate of 1.0444 U.S. dollars per Swiss franc, which is the rate used by the Company in its 2015 Consolidated Statements of Income and Retained Earnings.
+The premium paid by the Company in 2016 was CHF 7,726, or \$7,845 using the conversion rate of 1.0154 U.S. dollars per Swiss franc, which is the rate used by the Company in its 2016 Consolidated Statements of Income and Retained Earnings.
 The policy was first purchased in 2007.
-The present value of the accumulated benefit is set forth in the table above (and has been translated into U.S. dollars at the rate of 1.0074 U.S. dollars per Swiss Franc, which was the applicable conversion rate as of December 31, 2015).
+The present value of the accumulated benefit is set forth in the table above (and has been translated into U.S. dollars at the rate of .98134 U.S. dollars per Swiss Franc, which was the applicable conversion rate as of December 31, 2016).
 In addition, Mr. Halftermeyer continues to participate in a French state-mandated social scheme as an expatriate.
-The Company contributes both the employer's and employee's share of the legally required contribution under this scheme.
-In early 2015, the Company paid €86,493, or \$95,790 using the conversion rate of 1.1075 U.S. dollars per euro, which is the rate used by the Company in its 2015 Consolidated Statements of Income and Retained Earnings.
-This contribution covered the period from October 2014 through September 2015.
-Of this amount, approximately \$34,485 was the employee's required contribution, which the Company assumed as part of the international assignment.
+The Company contributes both the employee's share of the legally required contribution under this scheme.
+In early 2016, the Company paid €92,321, or \$102,098 using the conversion rate of 1.1069 U.S. dollars per euro, which is the rate used by the Company in its 2016 Consolidated Statements of Income and Retained Earnings.
+This contribution covered the period from October 2015 through September 2016.
+Of this amount, approximately \$36,755 was the employee's required contribution, which the Company assumed as part of the international assignment.

 PensionPlus Plan.
 The Company's U.S. PensionPlus Plan, applicable to all salaried and most hourly employees in the United States who began employment on or before October 1, 1998, provides generally that an employee who retires at his or her normal retirement age (age 65) will receive a maximum annual pension equal to the sum of (a) 1% of his or her average annual base compensation for the three most highly compensated consecutive calendar years in his or her last ten years of employment (the "High Three Average") times his or her years of service (up to 30) before April 1, 1994; plus (b) 0.5% of the amount by which his or her High Three Average exceeds a Social Security offset (\$41,623 in 2009) times his or her years of service (up to 30) before March 31, 1994; plus (c) 1% of his or her High Three Average times years of service (up to 30) between March 31, 1994, and January 1, 1999; plus (d) 0.75% of such High Three average times years of service (up to 30) after December 31, 1998; plus (e) 0.25% of such High Three Average times years of service in excess of 30.
-The Plan was amended effective February 28, 2009, to freeze the accrual of any new benefits.
-As a result, no participant has accrued any additional pension creditable service after that date, and the High Three Average is now determined in reference to the last ten years of employment prior to February 28, 2009.
+The Plan